 We played around with different ways a user could input text into a Conversation.
 Below are iterations of the text input bar.
+We created prototypes using AdobeXD and presented them to users for testing.
+Users preferred having the icons grouped together on the right side.
 The second-to-last design was implemented and was live for about half a year before being restyled to the last version.

 Below is the final @ mention implementation

 In the main navigation, we wanted users to be notified of activity in Conversations they were following.
 If a user is @mentioned, a green badge appears to the right of the Record name.
 If there's activity in a Record a user is following, the text bolds and becomes whiter.
 Below is the main navigation design.

 We created a feature called Chat Anywhere so that users could use this mini Conversation feature even if they were on an entirely different screen.
 The goal was that users could easily talk about their work while referencing it.
 We created a prototype to test out different widths of the chat and the expand/collapse functionality.
 Users liked the smaller width better and did not have issues opening up and using the chat.